Stimdia Homepage #2 - copy

 The Clinical Problem

-Mechanical ventilation produces diaphragmatic weakness and ventilation-induced diaphragmatic dysfunction (VIDD).
-Studies have shown that the combination of diaphragmatic inactivity and mechanical ventilation for prolonged periods is associated with atrophy of muscle fibers of the diaphragm.
-This condition is called VIDD.
+Mechanical ventilation produces diaphragmatic weakness and ventilation-induced diaphragmatic atrophy and injury.
+Studies have shown that the combination of diaphragmatic inactivity and mechanical ventilation for prolonged periods (more than 18 hours) is associated with atrophy of muscle fibers of the diaphragm.
+This condition is called “Ventilator Induced Diaphragmatic Dysfunction” or “VIDD”.

 VIDD has been shown to contribute to problems in weaning patients from mechanical ventilation.
 This extended time on the ventilator increases health care costs and greatly increases patient morbidity and mortality.